MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWeb.UseSaveAsWebObjectModelVBExample.md

  Dim vsoWebSettings As VisWebPageSettings

  ' Get a VisSaveAsWeb object that
- ' represents a new Web page project.
+ ' represents a new webpage project.
  Set vsoSaveAsWeb = Visio.Application.SaveAsWebObject

  ' Get a VisWebPageSettings object.